edwardrodgermartinez/Geojson-for-Relocating-a-Startup-Office/README.md

 As you can see, it has;

-- 10 bars within 150m.
+- 10 bars within 150m (Beer Icon)

-- 5 schools within 500m.
+- 5 schools within 500m (Book Icon, Green)

-- Relocating here would put us close to a successful startup like Busuu and other similar companies.
+- Relocating here would put us close to a successful startup like Busuu and other similar companies (Briefcase Icon)

-- It has a Starbucks within 300m.
+- It has a Starbucks within 300m (Coffee Icon)

-- Vegan restaurant within 400m.
+- Vegan restaurant within 400m (Leaf Icon, Dark Green)

-- Wizink Center, where Real Madrid play Basketball, is 1km (15 mins walk) away.
+- Wizink Center, where Real Madrid play Basketball, is 1km (15 mins walk) away (Blue Icon)

-- Dog saloon within 300m.
+- Dog saloon within 300m (Paw Icon)

 Not seen in the map: Barajas airport, 12km away, and other companies such as eRepublik, a videogame design company, 20mins walk away.